Best Practices

 Legal practice management and legal billing software are two key solutions every law firm should consider incorporating into their workflows.
 In fact, law firms using these two softwares together report an average of 3 billable hours saved per day.

-MyCase is an intuitive and powerful legal case management software for modern law firms, designed to cover the entire client lifecycle from Lead Management, Case Management, Billing and Invoicing, and Robust reporting.
+MyCase is an intuitive and powerful legal practice management software for modern law firms, designed to cover the entire client lifecycle from Lead Management, Case Management, Billing and Invoicing, and Robust reporting.
 Combined with LawPay’s powerful online payment processing system, law firms will have everything they need to run their business efficiently from anywhere.

 4 ways attorneys can overcome burnout